A concurrent application is both a development proposal, and an amendment or rezoning proposal.

 To find out what supporting documents you will need to include with your application read the concurrent application guide to attachments .

-To find out how much you have to pay read about development and planning fees and forms: in person and email services.
+To find out how much you have to pay read about development and planning fees and forms: online services and fees.

 Application exhibition and consideration process